ProfSynapse/Chatsidian/3_Implementation/Phase2.2-BCP-Registry-Infrastructure.md

 ## Testing Strategy

-- Unit tests for the BCP registry
+- Unit tests for the BCPRegistry component lifecycle
+  - Test proper registration of event handlers
+  - Test cleanup during component unloading
+  - Test parent-child component relationships
+- Integration tests with Obsidian's Component model
+  - Verify Component lifecycle hooks are called correctly
+  - Test proper event propagation through the component hierarchy
+  - Test that child components are loaded/unloaded appropriately
-- Test loading and unloading of packs
+- Test BCP loading and unloading with complete lifecycle handling
+  - Verify onload and onunload methods are called
+  - Test proper cleanup of resources during unload
+  - Test that pack components are properly initialized and cleaned up
 - Test dependency management
+  - Test automatic loading of dependencies
+  - Test prevention of circular dependencies
+  - Test handling of missing dependencies
-- Test tool registration
+- Test tool registration and execution
+  - Verify tools are properly registered with domain prefixes
+  - Test tool handler execution with appropriate context
+  - Test error handling during tool execution
+- Performance tests for BCP operations
+  - Measure initialization time
+  - Test performance with many BCPs and tools
+  - Verify startup performance in real Obsidian environment

 ## Next Steps

-Phase 2.3 will focus on implementing the Tool Manager, which will work in conjunction with the BCP registry to execute tools and handle parameter validation.
+Phase 2.3 will focus on implementing the Tool Manager, which will work in conjunction with the BCP Registry.
+The Tool Manager will be responsible for executing tools and handling parameter validation, following the Obsidian Component pattern we've established.

+The Tool Manager will:
+1. Register as a child component of the main plugin
+2. Subscribe to BCP registry events for tool registration/unregistration
+3. Provide a consistent interface for tool execution
+4. Implement proper error handling and user feedback via Notices
+5. Support parameter validation based on JSON Schema
+6. Handle tool execution context with proper lifecycle management

+With both the VaultFacade and BCPRegistry now properly aligned with Obsidian's Component model, the Tool Manager will complete our core infrastructure for tool execution and BCP management, providing a robust foundation for the rest of the plugin. registry to execute tools and handle parameter validation.